Ben-893/React-Spotify-Player/README.md

 - Create an official Spotify account at: https://www.spotify.com/
 - Log in to Spotify for Developers at: https://developer.spotify.com/dashboard/login
 - Register a new project on the Spotify for Developers website, make a note of your unique Client ID
+- In the terminal, enter the following commands:

 ```
 - git clone https://github.com/Ben-893/React-Spotify-Player && cd React-Spotify-Player
 - npm install
 ```

-- Create a .env file in the root folder of the project, and set: REACT_APP_CLIENT_ID=ClientID (ClientID stands in for the unique ID code you were given in step 3)
+- In the project folder, create a .env file in the root folder of the project, and set: REACT_APP_CLIENT_ID=ClientID (ClientID stands in for the unique ID code you were given in step 3)

 ### To Use